dglaird/afccp/docs/getting-started/installation.md

 ## 🌀 2.
 Clone the AFCCP Repository

 Use your terminal (Mac/Linux: Terminal, Windows: Anaconda Prompt or Git Bash).
 First navigate to your desired directory to clone this project.
-Personally, I have a folder called "Coding Projects" where I keep all of my python
+I have a folder called "Coding Projects" where I keep all of my python
 projects:

 ```bash